A special licence allows for the sale of alcohol at special occasions or events.

-A special licence is valid for the particular event, or series of events, or social gathering, specified in the licence.
+A special licence is valid for the particular event, or series of events, specified in the licence.
 There are two types of special licence:

-- On-site special licence - allows the licensee to sell or supply alcohol for consumption on the site to people attending an event.
+- On-site special licence - allows the licensee to sell and supply that alcohol for consumption on the site to people attending an event.

-- Off-site special licence - allows the licensee to sell the licensee's alcohol for consumption somewhere else and supply free samples.
+- Off-site special licence - allows the licensee to sell the licensee's alcohol for consumption somewhere else as well as supply free samples.

 Making an Application

 Applications must be lodged at least 20 working days (generally four weeks) before the date of the function.
-This is to allow the Police and Public Health to comment on your application.
-Exceptions can be made for unforeseen events, such as funerals.
+This is to allow the Police and Public Health to report on your application.
+Exceptions for short-dated applications can be made for unforeseen events such as funerals.
 It's important to note that a 'working day' does not include weekends, statutory holidays or any day between 20 December and 15 January (inclusive).

 To apply for a Special Licence, complete the application form attached below and submit it to the Council with the appropriate fee.
 You must provide sufficient detail on the form for the District Licensing Committee to understand your event and how it will be managed.

-You may be contacted by the Council Inspector, Police or Public Health to discuss your application in detail, especially for larger events.
+You will be contacted by the Council Inspector, Police, or Public Health to discuss your application in detail, especially for larger events.

 Forms for licence applications have been updated.
-Please ensure you use the latest version on this website - they are different from previous years.
+Please ensure you use the latest version on this website.

 An information sheet is available that explains more detail about Special Licences and how to make an application.

-For events where over 400 people are expected, you should also submit an Alcohol Management Plan detailing how you will deal with security, monitoring, interaction with local residents, and public health concerns.
+For events where over 400 people are expected, you will also be required to submit an Alcohol Management Plan detailing how you will deal with security, monitoring, interaction with local residents, and public health concerns.
 You can use the attached guidance and template to help you: